Idrinth/walled-secrets/README.md

 - Organisations
   - shared passwords
   - shared notes
+  - may require their members to use 2FA
 - Socials
   - notes on known members
   - create notes for a person